DASHBOARDS

 • Units: Optional information that will display the variable unit, like ºC.

-• Value Ranges: This parameter configures the total data range that will be shown at the chart, and also allows adding sub-ranges that can be configured with different colors in order to simplify the visual checking.
+• Ranges Values: This parameter configures the total data range that will be shown in the chart, and also allows adding sub-ranges that can be configured with different colors in order to simplify the visual checking.

 • Plate Color: Configure the background plate color.